samialfhaily/samialfhaily/README.md

 ## Hey, there! 👋

-I'm a software engineer and a computer science student.
+I'm a passionate and curious computer science student who enjoys working with software and building iOS and web apps.
+I like devoting time to working on side projects to further increase my knowledge on different aspects of computers and learn new technologies.

 ---